Norman Yardley: Tour to Australia in 1946–47

 In the Tests, Yardley's only scores over fifty, his first in Test cricket, came in the third Test, where he scored 61 and 53 not out.
 In England's first innings, he helped his side to recover from a batting collapse, surviving for two hours.
 His second innings lasted 89 minutes and helped England to avoid defeat for the first time in the series.
 In the same match, Yardley bowled more overs than he had done previously on the whole tour, following injuries to Bill Voce and Bill Edrich, two of England's main bowlers.
-Bowling leg theory with a fielders concentrated on the leg side, Yardley managed to move the ball off the seam.
+Bowling leg theory with a fielder concentrated on the leg side, Yardley managed to move the ball off the seam.
 He dismissed Bradman twice in the match, having figures of three for 67 in the second innings and taking five wickets in the match.
 This was the first time that an England player had scored fifty runs in both innings and taken five wickets in a Test.
-Yardley also had substantial bowling workload in the fourth Test, delivering 31 overs in Australia's first innings to take three for 101.
-When Hammond did not play in the final Test, Yardley became captain, doing so courageously according to Wisden, which also pointed out that Yardley used field placing more effectively than Hammond.
+Yardley also had a substantial bowling workload in the fourth Test, delivering 31 overs in Australia's first innings to take three for 101.
+When Hammond did not play in the final Test, Yardley became captain, doing so courageously according to Wisden, which also pointed out that Yardley used field placement more effectively than Hammond.
 In the series, Yardley scored 252 runs at an average of 32.50, His ten wickets at an average of 37.20 placed him first in the series bowling averages.
 He played in the drawn Test on the short tour to New Zealand which followed, opening the batting scoring 22 and taking a wicket.